 Impact Evidence of leadership proficiency may be seen in the behaviors or status of the faculty and staff.

 Illustrative examples of such evidence may include, but are not limited to the following:

-- Teachers can describe interactions with the leader where effective assessment practices are promoted. - Teachers' assessments are focused on student progress on the standards of the course. - Teachers attest to the leader's efforts to apply knowledge and skills of effective assessment practices. - Teachers can provide assessments that are directly aligned with course standard. - Teachers attest to the leader's frequent monitoring of assessment practices. - Student folders and progress tracking records reflect use of formative data. - Documents are in use that informs teachers of the alignment between standards and assessments. - Other impact evidence of proficiency on this indicator.
+- Documents for faculty use that set clear expectations for the use of formative assessments to monitor student progress on mastering course standards - Teachers can describe interactions with the leader where effective assessment practices are promoted. - Samples of written feedback provided to teachers regarding effective assessment practices. - Teachers' assessments are focused on student progress on the standards of the course. - Collaborative work systems' (e.g., data teams, professional learning communities) agendas and minutes reflect recurring engagements with interim and formative assessment data. - Teachers attest to the leader's efforts to apply knowledge and skills of effective assessment practices. - Faculty meeting agendas and minutes reflect attention to formative and interim assessment processes. - Teachers can provide assessments that are directly aligned with course standard.
+Teachers attest to the leader's frequent monitoring of - Classroom walkthrough data reveals routine use of formative assessment practices in the classrooms. - assessment practices.
+Student folders and progress tracking records reflect - Assessment rubrics are being used by the school. - use of formative data.Documents are in use that informs teachers of the - Other leadership evidence of proficiency on this indicator. - alignment between standards and assessments.Other impact evidence of proficiency on this indicator.

-Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank:

-[] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, what has been observ ved that reflects current profic ency on this indicator?
-The examples above are ill lustrative and do not i reflect an exclusive list of what is expected): Enter data here:
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency l evel by checking one e of the four proficiency levels below.
+If not being rated at this time, leave blank: , [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, wha t has been observed I that reflects current proficie ency on this indicator?
+The examples above are illustra ative and do not refl ect an exclusive list of what i s expected): • , , Enter data here: